BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 To Market A Game](https://howtomarketagame.com/), where he talks about the marketing side of indie game development.

-While he aims his advice towards people who struggle with YouTube for years, encouraging them to give blogging a try, it got me thinking: My reasons for doing YouTube also apply to a classic blog.
+While he aims his advice towards people who struggled with YouTube for years, encouraging them to give blogging a try, it got me thinking: My reasons for doing YouTube also apply to a classic blog.
 Blogs also don't have any of the mentioned drawbacks, unless I pick any of the proprietary blogging platforms.